Upgrade to a new version of Cloud Connector

 Install the new version of CloudConnector.msi from https://aka.ms/CloudConnectorInstaller.

-Confirm that you have the CloudConnector.ini file for the version you are installing, and that you have updated all of the required values for your environment.
-You cannot use the .ini file from a previous release.
-If you are upgrading Cloud Connector, please refer to the topic Prepare your Cloud Connector appliance and make sure SiteName and EnableReferSupport are set to the correct value in the CloudConnector.ini file.
+Confirm that you have the CloudConnector.ini file for the version you're installing, and that you are updating all of the required values for your environment.
+You can't use the .ini file from a previous release.
+If you're upgrading Cloud Connector, refer to the article Prepare your Cloud Connector appliance and make sure SiteName and EnableReferSupport are set to the correct value in the CloudConnector.ini file.

 Start a PowerShell console as administrator and run the following cmdlet to register the current appliance:

 Run the following cmdlet to download the latest version: